Rajpratik71/linux-manPages/gzexe.md

        gzexe name ...

 DESCRIPTION
        The  gzexe  utility allows you to compress executables in place and have them automatically uncompress and execute when you run them (at a penalty in performance).
-For  example  if  you  execute  ``gzexe /usr/bin/gdb'' it will create the following two files:
+For example if you execute
+       ``gzexe /usr/bin/gdb'' it will create the following two files:
            -rwxr-xr-x  1 root root 1026675 Jun  7 13:53 /usr/bin/gdb
            -rwxr-xr-x  1 root root 2304524 May 30 13:02 /usr/bin/gdb~
-       /usr/bin/gdb~ is the original file and /usr/bin/gdb is the self-uncom‐ pressing  executable  file.
+       /usr/bin/gdb~ is the original file and /usr/bin/gdb is the self-uncompressing executable file.
 You can remove /usr/bin/gdb~ once you are sure that /usr/bin/gdb works properly.

        This utility is most useful on systems with very small disks.